Nationals vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 - In their last 10 matchups with a total posted by sportsbooks, the Nationals and their foes are 5-5-0 when it comes to hitting the over.

-- The Nationals have fallen short of covering the spread in the one of their past 10 matchups that had a set runline.
+- The Nationals have not covered the spread in any of their previous 10 games (one of those games had a runline).

 Nationals Betting Records & Stats

-- This season, Washington has won two of its seven games when it's the underdog by at least +200 on the moneyline.
+- Washington has a record of 5-12 in games where sportsbooks have it as underdogs of at least +180 on the moneyline.

-- The moneyline set for this matchup implies the Nationals have a 33.3% chance of walking away with the win.
+- The Nationals have an implied victory probability of 35.7% according to the moneyline set for this matchup.

-- The Nationals are 6-5-0 against the spread in their 11 games that had a posted line this season.
+- The Nationals have an against the spread mark of 6-5-0 in 11 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!